skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host identification and metadata for this ranking.

 ---
+*Updated 2026-02-02, with data for the month of January 2026.
+Still ex Radio France.*

 *Updated 2026-01-01, with data for the month of December 2025.
 Still ex Radio France.*

 *Updated 2025-12-04, with data for the month of November 2025.
 Still ex Radio France.
 See new note about excluding known TTS podcasts.*